FitThinkingCoder is not a brand — it is what happens when fitness, clear thinking, and code compound over 14 years.

-I posted that on Instagram one afternoon after a particularly productive day.
+Once I posted on Instagram one afternoon, after a particularly good day at the office.
 Someone in the comments asked me how I juggle fitness, coding, and content.
 The honest answer: I don't juggle anything.
 They are not separate balls in the air.
 They are the same ball, seen from different angles.

 FitThinkingCoder is not a brand name I brainstormed in a marketing meeting.
 It is a description of what happened when a Marine veteran spent 14 years training his body, teaching himself to code, and refusing to accept that these disciplines were unrelated.
 They are not.
 And understanding why they are connected has been the single biggest unlock of my life.